danger/danger/README.md

 `env.scm.diff` | The full [GitDiff](https://github.com/schacon/ruby-git/blob/master/lib/git/diff.rb) file for the diff.
 `env.ci_source` | To get information like the repo slug or pull request ID

-## Special Thanks
+## Useful bits of knowledge ATM

-Thanks [@orta](https://twitter.com/orta) for starting this project
+* You can set the base branch in the command line arguments see: `bundle exec danger --help`.

 ## License

 > This project is open source under the MIT license, which means you have full access to the source code and can modify it to fit your own needs.